19 May 2021

 Reasons for engaging in / benefits of using, content marketing

 - Expose your brand to new audiences: People might search for a topic using a related search term such as "Hydraulic Power Pack design" rather than "Hydraulic Power Pack vendor" in which case your content article appears (with your brand name at the top).
 Instantly, you are now known to them.
-They may not immediately seek your services but entering their mind a first time, is a step toward building your brand.
+They may not immediately seek your services but entering their mind the first time, is a step toward building your brand.
 The tactic here is clear, your content marketing (done correctly) may well rank higher and appear in far more searches than the rest of your website.
-However, it adds to Googles overall site visit score for your domain.
+However, it adds to Google's overall site visit score for your domain.

 - Brand building: The theory of branding teaches us, consumers (B2B or B2C) prefer to purchase from credible brands.
 Content marketing allows organisations to publish content under their brand name (the only evidence of the commercial motive) that delivers a message to the target audience: This is the domain this brand fits in (positioning) and this brand has expertise in this area.
 Maybe also, conveying "aren't they good fellows for providing this information?"
 Having our target market emotionally predisposed toward brands is marketing nirvana.
 Psychology of selling 101 holds that people make purchase decisions based on emotion and use their intellect to rationalize the decision (Even in B2B purchase decisions).
 Emotional connection is a powerful tool and perhaps the most important reason for engaging in content marketing.